Tuition & Scholarships

-It’s important to note there are many factors that will influence your tuition for the Post-Baccalaureate Premedical Program.
-Your tuition will vary depending on the foundational courses you’ve already taken, whether you’re in-state or out-of-state, and how many credits you take each term, and your personalized academic plan.
+Several factors will influence your tuition and fees for the Post-Baccalaureate Pre-Medical Program.
+Your tuition will vary whether you’re in-state or out-of-state, how many credits you take each term, and your personalized academic plan.

-The University of Vermont offers a scholarship to the first 25 admitted and enrolled students who are beginning the program in the summer term.
+UVM offers a scholarship to the first 20 admitted and enrolled students who are beginning the program in the summer term.
 The scholarship will cover the cost of one course (3 or 4 credits).
 To receive the scholarship, you must successfully complete two or more summer courses.
 There is no need to apply; your advisor will notify you if you are eligible for the scholarship.